rdejana/dockertest/README.md

 # dockertest
-Exploring the liberal dockertest, but using Rodman
+Exploring https://github.com/ory/dockertest, but with Podman on MacOS.